Nash Ambassador: Mid-1932-1934

-In mid-1932, Nash established the "Ambassador Eight" as a stand-alone model range, offered in a number of body styles, including coupes and victorias.
+In mid-1932, Nash established the "Ambassador Eight" as a stand-alone model range, offered in several body styles, including coupes and victorias.
 Riding on 133 in or 142 in wheelbases, the Ambassadors featured a 125 hp, 322 CID straight-eight engine with twin-ignition and overhead valves.
-All the cars were sumptuously appointed earning the title of the "Kenosha Duesenbergs" for their quality, durability, styling, and speed.
+All the cars continued to be sumptuously appointed, justifying the title of the "Kenosha Duesenbergs" for their quality, durability, styling, and speed.

 This was part of Nash's second 1932 series, which included completely new bodies and engineering updates to all models produced by the company.
 Sales of all automobiles were dismal during the Great Depression in the United States, yet Nash prospered and was the only company other than General Motors to make a profit in 1932.

 The 1933 Nash models remained largely unchanged after the major styling and engineering transformations of early 1932 and were still described as "really a thing of beauty."

 For 1934, Nash introduced an entirely new styling theme called "Speedstream" that featured generous use of ornamental moldings in body panels and fenders in a very streamlined and Art Deco way.
-The designs were influenced by Russian Count Alexis de Sakhnoffsky and the new bodies featured streamline accents, bullet-shaped headlights, horizontal hood ribs, rear-wheel spats, and built-in luggage boots with a full beaver-tail rear end.
+Russian Count Alexis de Sakhnoffsky influenced the designs, and the new bodies featured streamline accents, bullet-shaped headlights, horizontal hood ribs, rear-wheel spats, and built-in luggage boots with a full beaver-tail rear end.
 The Ambassador Eight series for this year was limited to various four-door sedan body styles.

-The Nash Ambassador 8 now saw new competition with such cars as the redesigned and lower priced LaSalle, Auburn V-12, REO-Royale 8, Buick Series 34-90, and the Chrysler Imperial Airflow.
+The Nash Ambassador 8 now saw new competition with such cars as the redesigned and lower-priced LaSalle, Auburn V-12, REO-Royale 8, Buick Series 34-90, and the Chrysler Imperial Airflow.

-The CCCA has recognized all 1932 Series Advanced 8 and Ambassador 8, as well as the 1933 and 1934 Nash Ambassador 8 as "Approved Classics."
+The CCCA has recognized all 1932 Series Advanced 8 and Ambassador 8, as well as the 1933 and 1934 Nash Ambassador 8, as "Approved Classics."

-1935-1942
+1935–1942

 The 1935 model year saw yet another complete re-styling known as "Aeroform" with a further trimming of body styles.
 A new two-door sedan was added to the Ambassador Eight series.
-However, the 1935 Ambassador Eight was now built on a shorter 125 in wheelbase, and used the smaller, former Advanced Eight engine.
-Nash discontinued manufacturing and marketing the big models of the 1930-1934 era.
+However, the 1935 Ambassador Eight was now built on a shorter 125 in wheelbase and used the smaller, former Advanced Eight engine.
+Nash discontinued manufacturing and marketing the big models of the 1930 through 1934 era.